Updated on December 29, 2014

 A) If you or your spouse is disabled, contact Social Security about Medicare eligibility.
 If eligible, contact the GIC for your health plan options.

-Q) I am retired and my GIC-covered spouse or I just became disabled.
+Q) I am retired and my GIC-covered spouse or I am disabled.
 What do I need to do?

 Q) I have been a state employee for my entire career and have never contributed to Social Security.
 Why do I need to know about Medicare?

 A) You may still be eligible for Medicare benefits.
 For example, if you are married, you may be eligible for Medicare through your spouse.
-When you turn age 65, visit your local Social Security office for eligibility information.
-If you are not eligible for Medicare, the GIC will require proof from the Social Security Administration that you are not eligible and you will remain in a GIC non-Medicare health plan.
+When you turn age 65, visit Social Security's website or call 1.800.772.1213.
+If you are not eligible for Medicare, the GIC will require a copy of your denial letter from the Social Security Administration that you are not eligible and you will remain in a GIC non-Medicare health plan.

 Q) How do I pay for Medicare Part B?

-Q) When must I enroll in Medicare Part A and B?
+Q) I have GIC health insurance.
+When must I enroll in Medicare Part A and B?

-A) When you or your spouse turns 65, and if you (the insured) are retired, if you are eligible for Medicare Part A and Part B. If you (the insured) continue working for the state or a participating municipality after age 65, you and/or your spouse must enroll, if eligible for Part A for free.
-(Different rules apply to same sex spouses; see below for details.)
-When you retire, you and/or your spouse must enroll in Medicare Part B and join a Medicare plan sponsored by the GIC.
+A) Apply three to four months before your 65th birthday.
+When you or your spouse turns 65, and if you (the insured) are retired, if you are eligible for Medicare Part A for free, you must enroll in Part A and Part B. If you (the insured) continue working for the state or a participating municipality after age 65, you and/or your spouse must enroll, if eligible for Part A for free.
+When you retire, you and/or your spouse must enroll in Medicare Part B and join a GIC Medicare plan for State Retirees or Municipal Retirees.

 If you do not enroll in Medicare Part B within the required time, or cancel Part B and re-enroll at a later date, you will be required to pay federal government penalties.
 Also, you may be ineligible for health coverage through the GIC.